christian759/detection/README.md

 - **Image Upload**: Easily upload images from your local device.
 - **Object Detection**: Automatically detect and label objects in the uploaded images.
-- **Results Display**: View the detected objects directly on the image with bounding boxes and labels.
+- **Results Display**: View the detected objects directly on the image with bhttps://github.com/christian759/detection/edit/main/README.mdounding boxes and labels.

 ## Installation